ppyht2/lsd-slam-containerised/Readme.md

 ## How to run

-We highly recommend to use docker to build the source, because it is very difficult to reproduce the execution environment on a general Linux distributions such as Ubuntu etc.
+We highly recommend to use docker to build the source, because it is very difficult to reproduce the execution environment on general Linux distributions such as Ubuntu etc.

 ### Clone the repository